-Have you ever wanted to just drop everything, and stop relying on other people and businesses for food, an energy?
+Have you ever wanted to just drop everything, and stop relying on other people and businesses for food, and energy?

 You grow your own fruits and vegetables; raise your own livestock, and generate your own electricity.
-Imagine it: no more utility bills, no more noisy sirens in the middle of the night and no more noisy neighbours!
+Imagine it: no more utility bills, no more noisy sirens in the middle of the night, and no more noisy neighbors!

 Obviously, living off the grid comes with certain dangers.
 Apart from the obvious dangers posed by local wildlife, living in isolation means that you don’t have easy access to help if and/or when you need it.

 This means that you have to be especially careful of how you go about doing things on your homestead.
 Making things work year after year will take a great deal of trial and error.

 All this experimentation will typically entail a lot of practice; the phrase ‘practice makes perfect’ exists for a reason after all.
 Constant practice will show you what does and doesn’t work as well what is or isn’t safe.

 Using the methods that work and are safe breeds good homesteading practices.
 Unfortunately, however, life is unpredictable, and we can never be truly ready for anything and everything thrown at us.